 My Ancestor’s HopeDarlene Williams Springfield

-The date was Tuesday, November 3, 2020 around 5:40pm, I found myself heading for my voting poll feeling very discouraged.
-Four years earlier a man whom I thought could never be voted president, was voted in.
+The date was Tuesday, November 3, 2020.
+Around 5:40 p.m., I found myself heading for my voting poll feeling very discouraged.
+Four years earlier, a man whom I thought could never be voted president, was voted in.
 Trump!
-Throughout his whole presidency I feel I’ve been in one big anxiety attack.
+Throughout his whole presidency, I feel I’ve been in one big anxiety attack.
 He has divided this country in ways that recharged the docile racism that had been operating underground.
-It has turned Back into an out-in-the-open beast.
+It has turned back into an out-in-the-open beast.

-The Ashes to Ashes Homegoing Celebration for the Unburied, remembered the nearly 4000 African Americans murdered by lynching between 1882-1981.
-The ceremony was filmed live on April 28-29, 2016 at my 175 year old historic church St. John’s Congregational Church (Free Church) of Springfield, Massachusetts.
+The Ashes to Ashes Homegoing Celebration for the Unburied, remembered the nearly four thousand African Americans murdered by lynching between 1882 and1981.
+The ceremony was filmed live on April 28-29, 2016, at my 175-year-old historic church, St. John’s Congregational Church (Free Church) of Springfield, Massachusetts.
 It was made into a documentary led by Dr. Shirley Jackson Whitaker, the ceremony opened on a Friday evening with a grand introduction and acknowledgements.
 The close of the ceremony that night was outside, prayers were said and a noose was burned and thrown into a fire pit.
-The next and final day began with a funeral procession led by a horse drawn hearse casket inside.
-Followed by the Peter Brace Brigade, Massachusetts 54 Company E. as well as many other city officials, pastors and a host of those following by foot.
+The next and final day began with a funeral procession led by a horse-drawn hearse with a casket inside.
+The hearse was followed by the Peter Brace Brigade, Massachusetts 54 Company E., and many city officials, pastors and others on foot.
 We all started from one central location and journeyed to St. John’s to hold the funeral.
-A Eulogy was given and the singing of Negro Sprituals.
+A eulogy was given and the singing of Negro Sprituals.

 Now I wasn’t so sure.
 I believe it counts more locally than nationally.
 I believe there are many powers in play whether I vote or not.
 With that being said, I had lost heart concerning voting.
-Many in my Generation X have opted out of voting feeling there is no point, it is pre-decided.
-As for me when I think of what my ancestors sacrificed so that I can have the right to vote.
+Many in my generation, Generation X, have opted out of voting feeling there is no point, it is pre-decided.
+As for me: when I think of what my ancestors sacrificed so that I can have the right to vote.
 I will show up every time.
 With all of this swirling through my mind, I continued to walk on to my voting poll.
 Because it is my right.
 Because it is my obligation.
 Because I can.
-Because the main trait I inherited from my ancestors is Hope.
+Because the main trait I inherited from my ancestors is hope.